Builder: Westerly of Waterlooville, Hampshire UK

 “Ed Dubois’ design brief was simply to build a bigger better Fulmar.
 The result is wonderful.
 With just the odd ruffled patch on a glassy surface, she grabs the zephyr and leaps forward in just the way a Husky yelps and pulls at the traces for the freedom of speed.
 In a blow she’ll eat her way upwind with the same enthusiasm, before roaring off on a run or a reach like a clipper coming up channel with the first tea of the season, surfing on every roller with the speedo straining at the stops.
 Wow!”

-The Westerly Typhoon was designed by Ed Dubois as a “fast cruiser with ocean racing potential”.
-I have found ‘Talisker 1’ to be a fast yet easily managed cruiser.
+I have found ‘Talisker 1’ to be a fast yet easily managed cruiser for a single-hander.

 The Typhoon was introduced in 1990.
-She is a larger version of the Westerly Storm 33 but with a fractional rig rather than the Storms masthead rig.
+Her hull is a larger version of the Westerly Storm 33 but with a fractional rig rather than the Storms masthead rig.
 I have added an inner forestay that flies a stay sail.
-It has been hugely successful for me and the boat.
+The stay sail has been hugely successful.

 The hull is a solid hand-laid GRP laminate, with GRP balsa sandwich deck construction, with plywood backing pads and metal plates under fittings.
 Westerly always had a good reputation for build quality, and the hulls have Lloyds hull construction certificates.